Ernie Banks: Death

 Banks died of a heart attack at a Chicago hospital on January 23, 2015, eight days before his 84th birthday.
 Following a public visitation, a memorial service was held at the Fourth Presbyterian Church.
 Several well-known people spoke at the service, including Chicago mayor Rahm Emanuel and baseball personalities Joe Torre and Billy Williams.
 After the service, a procession moved from Downtown Chicago past Wrigley Field.

 In the weeks after his death, a legal battle arose over Banks' estate and the disposition of his body.
 His estranged widow Elizabeth said that he had amended his will in October without her knowledge.
 The new will left all of Banks' assets to his longtime caregiver, Regina Rice.
 Banks had been diagnosed with dementia shortly before the change in his will.
 A Chicago funeral home sent Elizabeth a bill for $35,000 in funeral costs, but the bill went unpaid as Elizabeth challenged the legality of Banks' new will.
 In March 2015, the Chicago Cubs announced that they would pay the funeral home costs.

-Banks was buried in Graceland Cemetery, just a few blocks north of Wrigley Field.
+Banks was buried in Graceland Cemetery, near Wrigley Field, beneath a monument that pay tribute to his sports and public career.
 During the entire 2015 season, the Cubs had the number 14 located behind home plate.